c0de0x/blocs/doc/README.md

-BITSTATS Core
+BLOCS Core
 =============

 Setup
 ---------------------
-[BITSTATS Core](http://bitstats.org/wallet) is the original BITSTATS client and it builds the backbone of the network.
-However, it downloads and stores the entire history of BITSTATS transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[BLOCS Core](http://blocs.org/wallet) is the original BLOCS client and it builds the backbone of the network.
+However, it downloads and stores the entire history of BLOCS transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run BITSTATS Core on your native platform.
+The following are some helpful notes on how to run BLOCS Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/bitstats-qt` (GUI) or
+- `bin/blocs-qt` (GUI) or
-- `bin/bitstatsd` (headless)
+- `bin/blocsd` (headless)

 ### Windows

-Unpack the files into a directory, and then run bitstats-qt.exe.
+Unpack the files into a directory, and then run blocs-qt.exe.

 ### macOS

-Drag BITSTATS-Qt to your applications folder, and then run BITSTATS-Qt.
+Drag BLOCS-Qt to your applications folder, and then run BLOCS-Qt.

 ### Need Help?

-* See the documentation at the [BITSTATS Wiki](https://github.com/BITSTATS-Project/BITSTATS/wiki) for help and more information.
+* See the documentation at the [BLOCS Wiki](https://github.com/BLOCS-Project/BLOCS/wiki) for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [BITSTATS Forum](http://forum.bitstats.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [BLOCS Forum](http://forum.blocs.org/).
-* Join our Discord server [Discord Server](https://discord.bitstats.org)
+* Join our Discord server [Discord Server](https://discord.blocs.org)

 Building
 ---------------------
-The following are developer notes on how to build BITSTATS Core on your native platform.
+The following are developer notes on how to build BLOCS Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)